Whitney Nic James

 July 17, 2020 by Whitney Leave a Comment

-Oftentimes, I share my thoughts on my morning devotional on my Instagram Stories.
-I’ve also started sharing some of my tips for better Bible and scripture study.
+Often, I share my thoughts on my morning devotional on my Instagram Stories.
+I’ve also started sharing some tips for better Bible and scripture study.
 The one thing I try my best to convey when sharing anything faith-based is that although building a relationship with God takes time and commitment, it doesn’t have to be complicated.
 If you’re trying to build a relationship with God or revive the one you already have, I suggest not taking on too much too soon.
 If you haven’t opened your Bible in a while, don’t try reading it from start to finish right away.
-More than likely, you won’t succeed nor will you fully comprehend what you’ve read.
+You likely won’t succeed or fully comprehend what you’ve read.
 Don’t overcommit.
 Take your time.
 God’s not going anywhere.
 Before I share a few ways you can start building or rebuilding your relationship with God, I want to share what it means to have a relationship with God:

 What does it mean to have a relationship with God?